 Land reclamation can be accomplished with various distinctive techniques.
-The most basic strategy includes basically filling the region with a lot of substantial shake as well as concrete, at that point loading with earth and soil until the point when the coveted stature is come to.
+The most basic strategy includes filling the region with a lot of substantial shake and concrete, and at that point loading it with earth and soil until the desired state is achieved.
 The procedure is called “infilling “and the material used to fill the space is for the most part called “infill”.
-Draining of submerged wetlands is frequently used to recover arrive for rural utilize.
+The draining of submerged wetlands is frequently used to recover arrive for rural utilize.

 Available reclamation technologies have been adopted on a limited scale by the farmers to reclaim their lands.
 The study has indicated that farmers adopt a score of strategies to treat the problem.
-These include
+These include:

 For decades, Egypt has tried to increase its agricultural area through reclamation of desert land.
-The significance of land reclamation goes beyond the size of the reclaimed area and number of new settlers and has been important to Egyptian agricultural policies since the 1952-revolution.
+The significance of land reclamation goes beyond the size of the reclaimed area and number of new settlers, and has been important to Egyptian agricultural policies since the revolution of 1952.
 This paper examines from a micro-perspective, the life of Egyptians resettled in the new lands.
 The first part of the paper provides an introduction to the discourses of land reclamation, to the policies of reclaimed land distribution, and to the background of the settlers.
 The second part is based on fieldwork in a village in the new lands; it is inhabited by graduates who have received land under the Mubarak Project.
-The analysis shows that they move there in hope of making a better life especially for their children.
+The analysis shows that they move there in hope of making a better life, especially for their children.
 Nevertheless, the settlers have difficulties building a sense of belonging to the new villages, and lack of good schools and other public services may cause families to split up.
 For some, however, resettlement in the new lands entails new social and economic possibilities.
-The paper concludes that while land reclamation may not be ecologically or economic sustainable, the new lands provide settlers with new opportunities.
+The paper concludes that while land reclamation may not be ecologically or economically sustainable, the new lands provide settlers with new opportunities.